IIIF/api/source/api/presentation/3.0/index.md

 The type of the resource.
 For the resource types defined by this specification, the value of `type` will be described in the sections below.
 For content resources, the type may be drawn from other vocabularies.
 Recommendations for basic types such as image, text or audio are also given in the sections below.

- * All resource types _MUST_ have at least one type specified.
+ * All resource types _MUST_ have exactly one type specified.

-This requirement applies only to the types described in [Section 2][type-overview].

 ``` json-doc
 {"type": "Image"}
 ```

+Warning: Following [#1131](https://github.com/IIIF/iiif.io/issues/1131), if there can ever be more than one type, then the value MUST be an array.
+Except @type's definition is fixed according to the JSON-LD specification, per [#1106](https://github.com/IIIF/iiif.io/issues/1106).
+Thus the change to exactly one from at least one.
+{: .warning}

 ##### format
 The specific media type (often called a MIME type) of a content resource, for example "image/jpeg".
 This is important for distinguishing text in XML from plain text, for example.